-The newest lorries generate 80% less nitrogen oxide (NOx) emissions than older ones, so lorries meeting the latest Euro VI emissions standards are now eligible for a 10% reduction in the cost of the Heavy Goods Vehicle (HGV) Levy.
-Euro Class V and older vehicles are required to pay up to 20% more.
+The newest lorries generate 80 per cent less nitrogen oxide (NOx) emissions than older ones, so lorries meeting the latest Euro VI emissions standards are now eligible for a 10 per cent cut in the cost of the Heavy Goods Vehicle (HGV) Levy.
+Euro Class V and older vehicles are required to pay up to 20 per cent more.

 UK registered vehicles